dmadison/Sim-Racing-Arduino/docs/pages/devices/logitech_shifter_g25.md

 Pin #2 (Data Output) is connected directly to the output of the EEPROM, and connected to the output of the shift registers through a 1000 Ohm resistor.

 Pin #3 (Latch / Chip Select) is shared between the onboard EEPROM and the shift registers.
-It is normally HIGH.
+It is floating but should typically be held HIGH by the microcontroller.
 It must be pulsed once (HIGH / LOW / HIGH) to latch the data into the shift registers.
-Holding it low instructs the EEPROM to listen for commands.
+Holding it LOW instructs the EEPROM to listen for commands.

 Pin #5 (Data In) is used exclusively by the EEPROM.
 It is also connected to the "Power" LED through a 330 Ohm resistor.
 Driving this pin LOW will turn on the LED.
 As the "Sequential Mode" LED is connected using a 470 Ohm resistor, I would recommend using a 100-120 Ohm resistor in series so that the pair are closer in brightness.

 Pin #7 (Clock) is connected to the clock inputs of both the EEPROM and the shift registers.
-It is normally LOW and must be pulsed HIGH to send or receive data.
+It is floating but should typically be held LOW by the microcontroller.
+Pulsing the pin HIGH (LOW / HIGH / LOW) will shift one bit of data.
 Be wary of driving this pin to ground without protection, as this pin is also used as a joint power input for the [Logitech Driving Force Shifter](@ref logitech_shifter).

 The power pins (#1 / #9) are connected together within the DE-9 connector.
 Either one can be used, but it is recommended to use #9 for better forwards-compatibility with the [Logitech Driving Force Shifter](@ref logitech_shifter).